10 Common Credit Card Scams and How to Avoid Them

 If this happens to you, it’s best to handle the matter in person.
 You can hang up and then visit the front desk to ensure your credit information isn’t exposed to the wrong person.

-Arrest Phone Call Scams
+6. Arrest Phone Call Scams

-Usually, the scammer claims they are from a federal agency like the IRS, FBI, or other government agency that suggests there’s a connection to law enforcement.
-Then, they threaten that if this bill, fee, or ticket goes unpaid, you will be arrested, or other legal action will be taken immediately.
+• Usually, the scammer claims they are from a federal agency like the IRS, FBI, or other government agency that suggests there’s a connection to law enforcement.

-It’s doubtful that actual law enforcement or federal agencies would request sensitive information during a phone call, especially an abrupt one.
-Another sign that this is a scam is that the call may sound like a robot or like it’s pre-recorded.
-The caller may also use vague references that don’t coincide with the way legitimate law enforcement would communicate.
+• It’s doubtful that actual law enforcement or federal agencies would request sensitive information during a phone call, especially an abrupt one.

-Even if you do owe outstanding fees, have a ticket, or were a part of some criminal activity recently, authorities or federal agencies wouldn’t request payment information over the phone in this manner.
-Therefore, don’t share any personal information with the caller.
-Just like with other scams, the best way to address your concerns is to hang up and call the agency directly to get any information straight from the source.
+Don’t share any personal information with the caller.
+Just like with other scams, the best way to address your concerns is to hang up and call the alleged agency directly to get any information straight from the source.

 Charity Scams

 When nonprofit organizations ask for donations, it may pull at your heartstrings.
-But, scammers can use this strategy to swipe your credit card information right out from under you.
+But scammers can use this strategy to swipe your credit card information right out from under you.

 Scammers who use this strategy usually call you pretending to be a part of a nonprofit or other charitable organization.
 They will then request donations using everyday anecdotes or narratives designed to influence their targets.
 It’s also common for scammers to use this tactic when a natural disaster strikes or another current event requires aid.

-Although it’s common for nonprofits to solicit donations over the phone, you should still feel uneasy when receiving one of these calls.
-If you want to give to the organization, jot down information from the caller, such as their phone number and financial information.
+Although it’s common for nonprofits to solicit donations over the phone, you should still be wary when receiving one of these calls.
+If you want to donate to the organization, jot down information from the caller, such as their phone number and the name of the charity.
 Then, you can look up the phone number online to determine if it’s already identified as a scam.
-If it isn’t, you can visit the IRS’s Tax Exempt Organization Search and CharityNavigator.org to research the organization to determine its legitimacy.

 Overall, it’s wise to avoid donating to unsolicited callers.
 Instead, consider visiting an organization’s actual website to determine the best way to donate.

-Hotspot Scams
+8. Hotspot Scams

 Whether you’re connecting to a public WiFi hotspot via your phone or on your computer, scammers can try to access your credit card information when you sign on.
 In fact, they may prompt you to enter your credit card information to access a particular hotspot.
 Given how credit cards work, this is very risky.
+This can mean the scammer gets access to your card’s credentials.

-Skimming Scams
+9. Skimming Scams

 Like gas pump skimmers, scammers can also use skimmers at ATMs to obtain credit card information.